-Sale of virtual currencies are recognized as revenues over the estimated consumption period of in-game virtual items, which is typically from a few days to one month after the purchase of in-game credits.
+Sale of virtual currencies are recognized as revenues over the estimated consumption period of in-game virtual items, which is typically from a few days to one month.
 Virtual currency sold for game-related services in excess of recognized revenues is recorded as deferred revenues.